WillStrickland13/KMPAlgorithm/README.md

-# KMPAlgorithm
+# KMP Algorithm Example Code
-Example code for the Knuth Morris Pratt Algorithm
+This repository is designed to go along with the Medium it associated with.